Skin in the Game

 Source: Skin in the Game by Nassim Taleb.

 For Taleb, reality is a merciless teacher; it corrects the “doer” immediately, while the theorist remains safely on the sidelines.
-It’s the ultimate filter.
-It separates the pundits from the practitioners.
+When we have skin in the game, the feedback from reality is our true teacher.
+It can help us collect evidence of the things that worked out.

 Thank you for reading!
 The question of today: